 Bracewell has represented a broad array of independent power producers in the United States and has particular experience representing sponsors, lenders and developers in conventional and renewable independent power projects and integrated water and power projects in the Middle East and North Africa (MENA) region.
 Bracewell’s team has been noted by The Legal 500’s Europe, Middle East & Africa (EMEA) as having “significant knowledge” and being “particularly active in the renewable energy sector.”
 Our power team has worked with numerous independent power producers on financing, siting and permitting issues for the development of power projects, acquisitions and dispositions of generation units and ongoing compliance and enforcement matters for operating facilities.

 Private equity investing, including both debt and equity, is a core component of our transactions business.
 Our private equity experience has a particular focus in oil and gas, power and infrastructure investments, but also includes a wide variety of other industries.
-We handle all types of transactions on behalf of private equity clients, including equity and debt investments, joint ventures, distressed investments and exit transactions.
+We handle all types of transactions on behalf of private equity clients, including fund development, joint ventures, distressed investments and exit transactions.
 Our team includes lawyers with significant experience advising private equity clients on fund formation, tax, and regulatory matters.

 Bracewell is among the leading law firms in standardized and structured transactions involving physical and financial power, gas and other commodities.
 We bring a unique perspective with several lawyers on our team who have had in-house experience working for commodity trading businesses as well as experience with federal energy commodity regulators.
 Our lawyers are intimately familiar with agreements promulgated by the International Swaps and Derivatives Association and the North American Energy Standards Board and have significant experience with structured commodity transactions, acquisitions and divestitures involving trading portfolios and compliance with related regulations.